Ethan Nwaneri

-Ethan Chidiebere Nwaneri (born 21 March 2007) is an English professional footballer who plays as an attacking midfielder or winger for Premier League club Arsenal and the England U21 national team.
+Ethan Chidiebere Nwaneri (born 21 March 2007) is an English professional footballer who plays as an attacking midfielder or winger for Bundesliga club Borussia Dortmund, on loan from Premier League club Arsenal, and the England U21 national team.

 Born in North London, Nwaneri joined Arsenal's Academy at the age of eight.
 He made his Premier League debut against Brentford on 18 September 2022, becoming the youngest player to appear in the top flight of English football, at 15 years and 181 days old.

 Early life and education

-Ethan Chidiebere Nwaneri was born on 21 March 2007 at Whittington Hospital in Islington, London, to an Igbo Nigerian father, and an English-French mother.
+Ethan Nwaneri was born on 21 March 2007 at Whittington Hospital in Islington, London, to a Nigerian father of Igbo origin, and an English-French mother.
 He attended St John's Senior School in Enfield, North London.

 Club career

 Early career

 Nwaneri joined Arsenal at the age of eight.
 By the age of 14, he was already playing for their under-18 side.
-Nwaneri developed alongside friend and teammate Myles Lewis-Skelly at the academy.
+Nwaneri played alongside friend and teammate Myles Lewis-Skelly at the academy.